Osolnica

 Osolnica (Осолница, Osolnitsa) is an abandoned village in the municipality of Centar Župa, North Macedonia.

 Demographics

+Osolnicа (Ostolnica) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra, part of the timar of Topçi Ali.
+The settlement was recorded as abandoned.

 The village, when previously inhabited, was traditionally populated by a Turkish speaking community consisting of Turks.

 According to the 2002 census, the village had a total of 0 inhabitants.